svankampen/croghan/README.md

 ![image](./assets/images/footer.JPG)

 - **About Us Section**
-    1. The next page the vistor will see along the naviation menu is the "about us" section.
+    1. The next page the visitor will see along the navigation menu is the "about us" section.
 Initially greeted with a hero image with a text overlay.
-It purpose is to get the visitor to read more.
+Its purpose is to get the visitor to read more.
-    2. This page is here to demonstrate to the vistor who the founders of Croghan are and provide a backgorund into both Sam & Matt.
+    2. This page is here to demonstrate to the visitor who the founders of Croghan are and provide a background into both Sam & Matt.
     3. Along with a short paragraph of text is a portrait photo of each founder so the visitor can get a sense of who they are going to be doing business with.
-    4. The page remains consistent in its call to action button for "Contact Us" and its footer containing the socials.
+    4. The page remains consistent in its call-to-action button for "Contact Us" and its footer containing the socials.

 ![image](./assets/images/about_us_snip.JPG)

 - **Contact Us Section**
-    1. When the visitor clicks either the call to action button "contact us" or naviagtes to the contact page they will move to the page with a contact form.
+    1. When the visitor clicks either the call-to-action button "contact us" or navigate to the contact page they will move to the page with a contact form.
     2. The form is formatted and provides an open text area for the visitor to submit a message.
     3. The form has a hover effect added to the button to ensure the visitor understand this is functional button.